2023 Best Value Allied Health Services Basic Certificate Schools in Washington

 The average tuition and fees for an in-state undergraduate at Seattle Central are $4,865 a year.

-Seattle Central did well in our overall quality rankings, too.
-It placed #4 on our Best Allied Health Services Basic Certificate Trade Schools in Washington list.
+Seattle Central also took the #4 spot in our Best Allied Health Services Basic Certificate Trade Schools in Washington rankings.

 Read full report on Allied Health & Medical Assisting Services at Seattle Central College